gojira5/rdk/README.md

-### RDK : Robot(ics) development kit
+## RDK : Robot(ics) development kit
+### Preamble:
-# Preamble: Write software that works and is reusable.
+Write software that works and is reusable.
 Gradually move towards high-quality robotics software with comprehensive documentation and practical use cases.
+---
-#Points to keep in mind:
+###Points to keep in mind:
 - Modular Design makes sense if it is documented well with example use cases to promote reusable
 - Best Practices: Adopt industry-standard software development practices to ensure:
   - Code efficiency